 Letter of AccommodationYour Letter of Accommodation is developed in collaboration with your accessibility advisor and is used to begin a discussion with course and program staff about your accommodation needs.
 Learn more about Letter of Accommodation

-Peer note-takingOur accommodations administrator can help you with questions about accessing class notes through our Volunteer Note-taking program.
-Note-taking is one of the most common academic accommodations given to students registered with Accessibility Services.
+Peer note-takingOur accommodations administration team can help you with questions about accessing class notes through our Volunteer Note-taking program.
+Peer note-taking is a commonly used resource accessed by students registered with Accessibility Services.
 Learn more about Peer note-taking

 Learning strategist supportA learning strategist can help you identify your strengths and develop personalized learning strategies to meet the challenges of academic life.
 Learn more about Learning strategist support